ByronVelasco/Challenges/Challenges 10-19/Challenge 14/README.md

 Before reading the solution below, try solving the problem yourself and compare your approach and results.

----

-## First Approach
+## Systematic Generation and Analysis of Collatz Sequences

-Iterates through all starting numbers less than `k`, generating their respective Collatz sequences by repeatedly applying the sequence rules until reaching 1.
-For each starting number, it counts the length of the sequence.
-The algorithm tracks and returns the starting number that produces the longest Collatz sequence.
+This approach systematically examines every integer from 1 up to a specified limit, generating the Collatz sequence for each number.
+For each starting value, it repeatedly applies the Collatz rules—halving the number if it is even, or multiplying by three and adding one if it is odd—until reaching 1.
+The length of each sequence is tracked, and the method identifies the starting number that produces the longest sequence within the given range.

-## Optimized Approach
+## Optimized Collatz Sequence Search Using Memoization

-Many numbers in the Collatz sequence eventually reach values that have already been computed for smaller starting numbers.
-To avoid redundant calculations, we use memoization to store the length of each sequence as it is found.
-When generating a sequence, if we encounter a number whose sequence length is already known, we can immediately use the stored value instead of recalculating it.
-Additionally, since every even number's next step is simply half its value, we can use the relation `lenght_Collatz(n) = length_Collatz(n/2) + 1` for even `n` to further optimize the process.
-This approach significantly reduces computation time, especially for large values of `k`.

----
+This approach leverages memoization to efficiently determine the length of Collatz sequences for large ranges of numbers.
+By storing previously computed sequence lengths in a dictionary, it avoids redundant calculations for numbers that appear multiple times across different sequences.
+The method iterates through a subset of numbers, generating their Collatz sequences until reaching a value with a known sequence length, then updates the stored lengths for all encountered values.
+This significantly reduces computation time compared to recalculating each sequence from scratch.

 ## Final Result

 For `k=1000000`, the correct result is:

 **837799**

+---

+*Challenge yourself: Try solving it using both methods and reflect on their differences in logic and efficiency!*